 Master of Science in Computer Science

-The Computer Science program at Syracuse University has two special characteristics: flexibility in its program structure and emphasis on mathematical content.
-A candidate for MSCS degree is required to take 10 graduate level courses (30 credits), including four required (core) courses.
+The computer science M.S. program at Syracuse University has two special characteristics: flexibility in its program structure and emphasis on mathematical content.
+A candidate for MSCS degree is required to take ten graduate-level courses (30 credits), including four required (core) courses.
 These four core courses are:

 - CIS 623 Structured Programming and Formal Methods

 - CIS 675 Design and Analysis of Algorithms

 In each of the core courses, the student must achieve a course grade of B- or better.

 In each of the core courses, a student is assigned an additional grade based solely on his/her performance in the final comprehensive examination of the course.
 The candidate is required to achieve an average grade of B- (2.667) or better in these four final exam grades.